The best GPS watches: smart timepieces to keep every adventure on track

 Still no full mapping support

-In our tests, the newly added multi-frequency GPS really did deliver the improved accuracy you need in places like tall, wooded areas.
-We used the Instinct 2X alongside the Forerunner 965 and found data by large was very consistent, and the metrics attached to that improved positioning data.
+In fitness addict Michael Sawh's tests, he found the newly added multi-frequency GPS really did deliver the improved accuracy you need in places such as tall, wooded areas.
+He used the Instinct 2X alongside the Forerunner 965 and found data by large was very consistent, and the metrics attached to that improved positioning data.
 It uses more power, but is worth it when you're out exploring, and battery life is still excellent with it enabled.

 The new flashlight, accessed via the top left button, is more than just a gimmick, offering a surprisingly bright light to work by.
-We only wish the Instinct 2X had a higher screen resolution for more detail and proper support for mapping to help us navigate in the wild.
+Michael only wished that the Instinct 2X had a higher screen resolution for more detail and proper support for mapping to help him navigate in the wild.

 Read our full Garmin Instinct 2X Solar review